FEBE FEBE 101 - The Basics of Backing Up

 Any data backup regime or program should allow you to specify the basic concerns of

 Here is a quick primer on the way to get FEBE up and running.
 These functions can be found in the FEBE options window.
-When running options, addition documentation for any item can be found by clicking the blue "i" icon: help icon
+When running options, additional documentation for any item can be found by clicking the blue "i" icon: help icon

 To access, click: Tools > FEBE > FEBE Options

-What to backup
+FEBE What to backup window What to backup

 FEBE allows for two basic types of backups.
 A "Selective" backup allows you to specify exactly what parts of Firefox to include.
 Extensions and themes are rebuilt as separate, installable files (.xpi or .jar).
-These files can be installed in any Firefox installation just as if they were pulled from the Firefox Add-ons page (AMO).
+These files can be installed in any Firefox installation just as if they were pulled from the Firefox Add-ons page ( AMO).
 Simply open them with File > Open File...

 The optional additional items are backed up (or actually exported) as .json or .fbu files.
 JSON (JavaScript Object Notation) is an industry standard text-orientated, human readable format.
 FBU (FEBE backup) is just a renamed zip file and can be opened with any zip reader.